 Charmouth can also be reached on foot from Lyme Regis by following the South West Coast Path east for about 2 miles.
 You can also extend your walk by heading east along the coast to the splendid Golden Cap Estate.

 |This walk takes you along Chesil Beach to St Catherine's Chapel in Weymouth, Dorset.
 The walk starts from the Chesil Beach Centre car park at Portland Harbour.
-The centre has information about the area and a good cafe.
+The centre has a welath of information about the area, wildlife exhibitions and a good cafe.

 The pebble beach runs for 18 miles with a series of beautiful lagoons on one side and the sea on the other.
 The Fleet lagoons are also a nature reserve so look out for a variety of coastal birds including Goldeneye and Manx shearwater.

 This walk runs from the car park to Abbotsbury where you will find the delightful Abbotsbury Subtropical Gardens and St Catherine's Chapel which is dated from the 14th century.
 You can return along the beach or pick up the South West Coast Path at Abbotsbury and return on the other side of the lagoons.

 You can also continue all the way along the beach to Burton Bradstock.
 This section of the beach passes West Bexington Nature Reserve and Burton Mere.
 The reserve consists of reedbed with grazing marsh and mixed coastal scrub.
 It is home to a variety of flora and fauna including Cetti's warbler, reed warbler, reed bunting, dormouse and water vole.
 As such it is another highlight of this wonderful stretch of Dorset coast.